 Building a trading application demands something fundamentally different from typical e-commerce or financial data use cases.
 Traders operate in microseconds, not seconds.
 A half-second delay in market data can mean thousands of dollars in profit or loss.
 This guide covers the architectural considerations, technical requirements, and best practices for integrating a forex data API into production trading systems.
+(For non-trading applications, see our REST vs WebSocket comparison to understand architecture tradeoffs.
+Looking for a free forex API with both real-time and historical data?
+See our free forex API guide.)

 Why Dedicated Forex APIs Matter